thelfer/tfel/docs/web/implicit-dsl.md

 - `Broyden2`
 - `LevenbergMarquardt`
 - `LevenbergMarquardt_NumericalJacobian`

+Thoses algorithms are described in the documention of the [`TFEL/Math` library](tfel-math.html).
+The main steps of those algorithms and the associated code blocks are depicted in Figure
+@fig:mfront:implicit-dsl:resolution_steps.

 ## Notes about updating auxiliary state variable or local variables in the `Integrator` code blocks when the numerical evaluation of the jacobian is requested